donalBolustrom99/ET-Assement/README.md

 2. Fourier Transforms
 3. Quantum Computing

-Each notebook will be explained in more detail below, and pratical and even more information can be found in the pratical section.
+Each notebook will be explained in more detail below, and pratical and even more information can be found in the notebook themselves.

 ## Computing
 This section explores primarily graphing in python, there are many instances of bigO representation present in the notebook.
 The Turing Machine is also explored in the notebook.
 ### Turing Machine
 The Turing Machine is a machine invented by Alan Turing in 1936.
 It is a machine that reads and writes symbols.
 The Machine can be used to perform any calculation a computer can, we can mimic this process easily in python aswell.

 ## Fourier Transform
-This section expored complex numbers in computing, we explore addition, multiplication and more in the notebook.
+This section explores complex numbers in computing, we explore addition, multiplication and more in the notebook.
 We also explore these concepts in a object orientated form.
-We also explore Parabolas in this section, and we create a function to calculate with the quadratic formula.
+We also explore Parabolas in this section, and we create a function to make calculations with the quadratic formula.

 ## Quantum Computing
 Quantum computing uses Qiskit (https://qiskit.org)